Arjunbadola/arjunbadola.github.io/_posts/2021-10-23-The Urge to Do More.md

 The urge to do more is a double edged sword.
 If you kill the curiosity and don't try out new things then you are letting go the possibility of serendipity because we don't know what we don't know and the dots could connect to some unrelated field and help you gain in your preferred field of interest.
 Like the famous example of Steve jobs taking calligraphy class in his college led to personal computers having wonderful typography today.

-But it could also be true that the probability of such events happening is quite low and the more you let go the opportunity in the preferred field or required field (by required I mean a skill necessary to lean so that you can learn a living: A college degree) the chances of you getting better in that area keeping going down.
+But it could also be true that the probability of such events happening is quite low and the more you let go the opportunity in the preferred field or required field (by required I mean a skill necessary to learn so that you can earn a living: A college degree) the chances of you getting better in that area keeping going down.

 # Inshort